A minimally invasive, hands on treatment that treats the person as a whole.

 At BlossomingMe, we take a functional approach.
 This means that we focus the way a component (body part, tissue or group of tissues) performs its role as well as the way the body works, performs and integrates as a whole.
-As long as the area is comfortable and effectively performing its required tasks, we are less concerned about the exact positioning or “alignment” of the structures.

 We use a number of techniques in our treatments:

 Myofascial release focuses on connective tissues that surround each muscle fibre, each muscle and each group of muscles.
 It allows muscle fibres and muscle groups to contract easily and smoothly, without “sticking” to each other.